 Click on each photo to enlarge

-We wanted to restore the cedar shakes back to a more golden color with hints of the weathered gray, as well as remove all the mold and mildew that had gathered over the years.
-We tried several solutions and settled on Redihan’s, Cedar Wash Wood Cleaner.
-It’s eco-safe and organic.
-Each house and cedar shake shingle does weather differently, therefore it is important to test out what works best on your own situation.
 One container of Cedar Wash Wood Cleaner covers about 1200 square feet at about $24 a container.
 We used about 4 containers for our two-story, Cape.
-We simply mixed this powder with water in a large spray container per the directions on the bottle and sprayed it onto the house.
-We then waited 15 – 20 minutes and used a handled brush to scrub the cedar shakes gently, as you don’t want to crack or break them, and then hosed the shakes down to wash everything off.
+Simply mix the powder with water in a large spray container per the directions on the bottle and spray it onto the house.
+Wait 15 – 20 minutes and use a handled brush to scrub the cedar shingle siding gently, as you don’t want to crack or break them.
+Then you’ll want to hose down the shakes to wash everything off.
 The gray, dirt, and mildew just poured off the house.
 It was not a difficult process and the outcome was so well worth the effort it took!

-Brushing down the cedar shakes after spraying the home with the cedar wash wood cleaner.
+Brushing down the siding after spraying the home with the cedar wash wood cleaner.

 The cedar shakes look different in all kinds of light.
-I captured them for this post as best I could on a late afternoon, fairly overcast August day.
+I captured these photos for this post as best I could on a late afternoon, on a fairly overcast August day.